denten-books/plain-text/2-chapter.md

 is not meant to re-introduce, much less argue for a side in polarizing debates that set science against the humanities, positivism against relativism, or close reading against distant reading.
-In conceiving a field of activity to make space for this book, I cast my vote not for ether/or but for and.
+In conceiving a field of activity to make space for this book, I cast my vote not for an ether/or but for an and.

 This is also not to say that I advocate ignorance, nor do I follow the Russian futurist poets, who at the beginning of the last century called on his peers to